Hybrid Spintronic-CMOS Spiking Neural Network With On-Chip Learning: Devices, Circuits and Systems: Conclusions

-Table \ref{table_3} provides a comparative analysis of our spintronic synapse with other proposed synaptic devices.
+Table \ref{table_3} provides a comparative analysis of our spintronic synapse (calibrated to experiments performed in Ref. \cite{emori2014spin}) with other proposed synaptic devices.
 Synaptic device structures based on emerging post-CMOS technologies \cite{jackson2013nanoscale,jo2010nanoscale,kuzum2011nanoelectronic} are usually two-terminal devices and do not offer de-coupled programming and read current paths.
-Additionally they are usually characterized by relatively high threshold voltages \cite{jo2010nanoscale}.
-In contrast, our proposed synapse offers ultra-low programming energy and requires very small programming time.
-A maximum programming energy of $\sim 15fJ$ is consumed per synaptic event due to the highly energy-efficient spin-orbit torque induced synaptic plasticity.
+Additionally they are usually characterized by relatively high programming energies.
+In contrast, our proposed synapse offers low programming energy and requires very small programming time.
+A maximum programming energy of $\sim 48fJ$ is consumed per synaptic event due to the highly energy-efficient spin-orbit torque induced synaptic plasticity.
 Three terminal synaptic devices based on FeFET \cite{nishitani2013dynamic} and floating gate transistors \cite{ramakrishnan2011floating} have been also proposed.
 However, the programming in such devices is usually accomplished through the gate terminal and a high gate voltage is usually applied across a very thin oxide \cite{ramakrishnan2011floating,nishitani2013dynamic} leading to reliability issues, in addition to associated high power consumption.
 Programming is also relatively slow in such three terminal synaptic devices \cite{ramakrishnan2011floating,nishitani2013dynamic}.
 It is worth noting here, that the current flowing through the oxide in the MTJ structure for our proposed synapse is the read current which is $\sim nA$ and drives sub-threshold CMOS circuits.

-Interestingly, analysis performed in Ref. \cite{rajendran2013specifications} revealed that although analog neuromorphic systems based on such emerging devices will provide area benefits at scaled technologies, power consumption would be twice as high in comparison to its digital counterpart.
-Spintronic synapses proposed in this work might be able to bridge this gap and would be able to provide power benefits in addition to improved integration density in comparison to a corresponding digital CMOS implementation.
+SRAM based synapses have been also proposed for digital CMOS based SNN design \cite{rajendran2013specifications}.
+However, for implementing 1 bit of the synapse, an 8-T SRAM cell has to be used, thereby leading to significant area overhead for implementation of a single synapse \cite{rajendran2013specifications}.
+In addition, learning circuits will involve multiple digital counters and will be more area/power consuming than our proposed design.